camilus77/Computer-Vision/README - List of Projects.txt

 4. DETECTRON2 - MICROORGANISM ZONES AND INHIBITIONS -OBJECT DETECTION AND SEGMENTATION
  * Uses the detectron2 model to classify microbe cells zones and inhibitions in a lab culture.

+5. Attendance system using barcode
+* uses barcode to automate acccess